cryptid-megalodon/spirit-snap/README.md

 - [iOS simulator](https://docs.expo.dev/workflow/ios-simulator/)
 - [Expo Go](https://expo.dev/go), a limited sandbox for trying out app development with Expo

-You can select between Expo Go and the developement build.
-Expo Go is a sandbox that does not have all features enables.
-Most apps will outgrow the sandbox.
+You should use the developement build.
+It is the build users will see in production where Expo Go is a sandbox that may differ from prod.
-Developement mode allows you to build a full featured app outside of the Expo Go sandbox but is slightly more heavy weight.